helenarichie/helenarichie.github.io/_posts/2021-11-29-Cholla's-New-Dust-Model.md

 The sputtering timescale, \\( \tau_\text{sp} \\), depends only on gas temperature, and decreases as gas temperature increases.
 In this model, dust sputters away exponentially over time until it has been depeleted entirely.

 # Model Testing
 To test this model, I wanted create a Python version of the numerical method I'll be applying to these equations in Cholla.
-This was simply the forward-Euler method, with
+This was simply the forward-Euler method:

-\\( \rho_{n+1}=\rho_n+dt\cdot f(\rho_n, t) )\\
+\\( \rho_{n+1}=\rho_n+dt\cdot f(\rho_n, t) \\)

-where \\( f(\rho_n, t) )\\ is the right hand side of the accretion or sputtering differential equations given above.
+where \\( f(\rho_n, t) \\) is the right hand side of the accretion or sputtering differential equations given above.
 The sputtering equation has a well-known analytical solution, so we were able to compare the numerical and analytical solutions directly, as is shown in the following figure:

 ![Sputtering Analytic Solution](/assets/img/posts/sputtering_numerical.png)